CALL OR E-MAIL US TO TELL US ABOUT YOUR DOG.

 When your dog turns his head away or backs away from the visible treat in your open hand say “leave it” and c/t.

-Repeat with a variety of small items in your open hand. - Next place a treat on the floor underneath your foot.
+• Next place a treat on the floor underneath your foot.
 When your dog is obedient and backs away from the treat or turns his head away from the treat say “leave it” and c/t.

-Do this with a variety of items that you can fit underneath your foot. - Last, begin to uncover the treat underneath your foot.
+• Last, begin to uncover the treat underneath your foot.
 If your dog is disobedient and goes to eat the treat on the floor, cover the treat with your foot.

 If the treat is uncovered and your dog backs away or turns his head away from the treat say “leave it” and c/t.